What Is Hemochromatosis?

 hemochromatosis causes a severe buildup of iron in an infant’s

 liver, sometimes resulting in death.

 Secondary hemochromatosis occurs when a buildup of iron is

 brought on by other medical conditions, such as:

 - anemia, which occurs when your body doesn’t make

 - chronic liver disease, which often results from

 - kidney dialysis

-- being of European descent
+- People of European descent are at increased

 Risk factors for secondary hemochromatosis include: